mattbelsky/KomodoCrypto/README.md

 ### API Keys

-In order to run Komodo Crypto, you will need verified accounts and API keys for each of our integrated exchanges.
+In order to run Komodo Crypto, you will need verified accounts and API keys for each of our integrated exchangeData.
 You can enter your specific credentials into the `application.properties` file in the `resources` directory.
 Please note, it can sometimes take some time to verify your account, and if you have an account with coins in it be careful before running any methods that will make actual changes